abid-mujtaba/haskell-cas/comments.md

 * Catch-all pattern for two exponents being multiplied with each other.
 No ordering has been implemented so far.

 **R.10b** - We specify a sorting order here where a simple exponent of a single symbol raised to a power precedes a ``Sum`` while a non-symbol (general) expression raised to a power comes after a ``Sum``.
 The ordering is rather arbitrary.

+**R.10c** - The possibility of the sum in the exponent being the same as the sum being multiplied with is handled earlier in ``prod_`` so is ignored here.

 **R.11**